Department of Sociology

 Each senior takes an oral examination based on the senior thesis and the broader subfield to which it contributes.
 A departmental committee conducts this examination in May.

 Sociology welcomes students with international interests who wish to study abroad for one or two semesters.
-The department makes every effort to accommodate these students by coordinating special arrangements for advising on independent work and by permitting them to take required courses out of sequence, either before or after the period of foreign study.
+The department makes every effort to accommodate these students by coordinating special arrangements for advising on independent work and by permitting them to take required courses out of sequence, either before or after the period of study overseas.
 Normally, two courses taken during a semester or a year abroad count as departmentals.
-Such courses will need preapproval from the departmental representative.
+Such courses will need preapproval from the director of undergraduate studies.

 Undergraduate Departmental Committee.
 At the beginning of every year, an Undergraduate Student Advisory Committee is selected.
 This committee, consisting of equal numbers of junior and senior majors, advises the department on matters pertaining to curriculum, staffing, and requirements.